-For the purpose of the statement of cash flows, cash and cash equivalents comprise cash at bank.
+For the purpose of the cash flow statement, cash and cash equivalents comprise cash at bank.
 Cash and cash equivalents are carried at amortised cost because: (i) they are held for collection of contractual cash flows and those cash flows represent SPPI, and (ii) they are not designated at FVTPL.